 Tillamook’s other attraction is east of US-101 and south of town.
-One of the world’s largest wooden structures—296 feet wide, 1,072 feet long, and nearly 200 feet tall, enclosing more than seven acres of open-span floor space—has been preserved as the Tillamook Air Museum (503/842-1130, Tues.-Sun., $9.50 adults).
-Built in 1942, the structure is now a museum telling the story of the World War II surveillance blimps kept here by the U.S. Navy.
+One of the world’s largest wooden structures has been preserved as the Tillamook Air Museum (503/842-1130, Tues.-Sun., $9.50 adults).
+Built in 1942, it’s 296 feet wide, 1,072 feet long, and nearly 200 feet tall, enclosing more than 7 acres of open-span floor space.
+It’s now a museum telling the story of the World War II surveillance blimps kept here by the U.S. Navy.
 There are also displays about other dirigible craft (like the ill-fated Hindenburg) as well as a world-class collection of vintage airplanes (from MiG fighters to an elegant, twin-tailed P-38 Lightning), plus a theater and a restaurant, all making for a fascinating and unusual stop.
 The building used to be one of a pair of hangars, but the other one burned down in 1992.

 Three Capes Scenic Route

 US-101 veers inland for 50 miles between Tillamook and Lincoln City, the next sizable town south.
 If time and weather are on your side, head west along the coast via the well-signed, 40-mile-long Three Capes Scenic Route.
 Running northwest from Tillamook, the loop reaches the mouth of Tillamook Bay at Cape Meares, which has a restored 1890 lighthouse and an oddly contorted Sitka spruce known as the Octopus Tree.